Game nights, open houses, getaways ... these couples know how to make New Year's Eve special.

 After celebrating the holidays with your family and beau, it's time to start solidifying your New Year's Eve plans.
 Or, more importantly, finding the best way to avoid the Times Square-style masses but still make it a special, romantic night.

 Is a night in too boring?
 Is going out unromantic?
-We asked a few of our readers what they were doing this year to help you and your significant other find the best way to ring in 2014.
+We asked a few of our readers what they were doing this year to help you and your significant other find the best way to ring in the new year.

 Make it a game night